Fred Astaire and Ginger Rogers: Career at RKO

 Astaire and Rogers made one movie in 1937, Shall We Dance, once again co-starring Edward Everett Horton.
 Although the film was RKO's biggest film of the year, with worldwide rentals of $2.2 million, it did not perform as well as the studio had expected.
 Shall We Dance had the first Hollywood score by the brothers George and Ira Gershwin, and included the song "They Can't Take That Away from Me".
 Although Astaire and Rogers would go on to make two more films together for RKO, the film's relative disappointment at the box office was the beginning of the end of their partnership.

 After an unusually long period apart, Astaire and Rogers made only one movie together in 1938, the 80-minute Carefree.
 During their time apart, Rogers appeared in the successful movie Stage Door, while Astaire appeared alongside Joan Fontaine in the musical A Damsel in Distress, the first film he had made to lose money.
-Carefree marked a departure for their on-screen formula, featuring Astaire in a role unlike his usual typecast persona, as well as less emphasis on the musical elements.
+Carefree marked a departure from their on-screen formula, featuring Astaire in a role unlike his usual typecast persona, as well as less emphasis on the musical elements.
 Carefree was originally supposed to include sequences shot in Technicolor, but RKO considered the cost prohibitive, so it was filmed in black and white.
-This movie feature an Irving Berlin musical score with only four songs, the fewest in any Astaire and Rogers film.
+This movie features an Irving Berlin musical score with only four songs, the fewest in any Astaire and Rogers film.
 While the film was well received by critics, with Motion Picture Herald's William R. Weaver calling it "the greatest Astaire-Rogers picture", it was their most expensive film to date, costing $1.3 million and ultimately losing money for the studio, despite worldwide rentals of $1.7 million.

 In 1939, Astaire and Rogers made The Story of Vernon and Irene Castle.
 It was the end of their partnership for ten years.
 Despite several successful films, RKO was facing bankruptcy.
 Due to the high cost and low profit of the most recent Astaire-Rogers vehicles, along with the stars' mutual desire to branch out, RKO announced the end of the on-screen partnership.
 Although their relationship remained amicable, both wanted to explore new avenues.
 Rogers was interested in more dramatic roles than those she was offered with Astaire.
 Meanwhile, Astaire, who worked with many dancers throughout his career, wished to be known as a dancer in his own right, rather than always being paired with one permanent partner.